-Kelly Hunter Foster is senior attorney at Waterkeeper Alliance where she manages the organization’s Clean Water Defense and National Pure Farms, Pure Waters campaigns, including Clean Water Act-related legal actions against the government and polluters.
+Foster is a senior attorney at Waterkeeper Alliance where she manages the organization’s Clean Water Defense and National Pure Farms, Pure Waters campaigns, which include taking Clean Water Act-related legal actions against the government and polluters.

 Prior to Waterkeeper Alliance, Kelly served in the Environmental Protection Unit (EPU) of the Oklahoma Attorney General’s Office from 1996 to 2014; she was the EPU Chief from 2001 through 2010.
 Read on to learn how Kelly became involved in Waterkeeper’s work, what she thinks can be done to hold agribusiness more accountable and what inspires her.

 I think a good place to start is our food system’s relationship with our water resources.
-Could you speak about that link and how food production impacts water quality?
+Could you speak about that link and how food production – especially factory farming – impacts water quality?

 Food production, including the production of crops for livestock, depends on the availability of vast quantities of clean water from our nation’s surface waters and groundwater, but our food production systems are depleting and polluting waters across the country and these impacts are expected to significantly worsen in response to climate change.
 Nationally, agricultural production consumes more surface water and groundwater than all of the other public and industrial users in the US combined.
 Agriculture is responsible for “approximately 80 percent of the Nation’s consumptive water use… and over 90 percent in many Western States,” according to the US Department of Agriculture.
 Animal agriculture and crop production are also the leading causes of nutrient and pathogen pollution in surface waters and the primary sources of nitrate pollution in groundwater.